trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 Because the data was on a month-to-month basis, I knew I was going to be able to have a large sample size to draw insights from.
 The bigger the sample size, the more accurate the analysis will be.
 The available data were monthly datasets, and to analyze the whole year, I was going to have to combine the last 12 months of data.
 Because of the size of the dataset, I leveraged R, knowing R's capabilities of processing large amounts of data efficiently.
 With any dataset, it is essential to clean and prepare the data to ensure a clear and accurate analysis.

-This code chunk quickly merged all the monthly data .csv files:
+This script quickly merged all the monthly data .csv files:
 ````R
 # Install and load the dplyr package if not already installed
 #